People with thyroid cancer often face hurdles when applying for life insurance.

 You may be insurable as soon as you’ve completed treatment and your latest radioisotope scan is negative.

-Rates tend to be less favorable if you were diagnosed prior to age 20 or after age 60.
+Rates tend to be less favorable if diagnosed before age 20 or after 60.

 Follicular thyroid cancer has similar underwriting outcomes as papillary thyroid cancer.